Tom Hessert III

 Thomas Hessert III (born May 22, 1986) is an American professional stock car racing driver.
 He most recently competed part-time in the ARCA Menards Series, driving the No. 55 Toyota Camry for Venturini Motorsports and the No. 22 Ford Fusion for Chad Bryant Racing.
 He has raced in the series for over a decade and also made two NASCAR Gander RV & Outdoors Truck Series starts in 2010 for Germain Racing.
 In his eight full-time seasons in ARCA, he has finished in the top-10 in points every year, including in the top-5 in five of those eight years.
 He finished second in the ARCA point standings in 2016, his most recent full-time season in ARCA.

 Racing career

 Early career

-Hessert became the youngest driver to compete in the Rolex 24 when he drove in the event in 2003 at age 16 alongside his father Tom Jr. Both of them shared the No. 68 for The Racer's Group.
+Hessert became the youngest driver to compete in the Rolex 24 when he drove in the event in 2003 at the age of sixteen alongside his father Tom Jr. Both of them shared the No. 68 for The Racer's Group.